OpenPecha/pecha.org-api/README.md

 ---------------------------
 ## To Do
-- [ ] Check if we can use UUIDs for texts
-- [ ] Share tjh

-Put data files with JSON format into `/data` and execute pechaAPI.py
+Put book data files with JSON format into `/json/data/text` Put links data files with JSON format into `/json/data/refs`

+NOTE: Execute `commentaryToJson.py` script to create links and then execute `pechaAPI`

 The API currently supports 4 types of files:
 1. Texts/Article (Display on the main windows)